dark00infinity/personal-chatbot-with-facerecognition-and-home-automation/README.md

 A speech recognition chat-bot with face recognition and some home automation skills using python and arduino ide software (arduino wifi module esp8266)

 requirement for this project:
-1. anaconda software with installed spyder and inbuilt vscode(sufficient for chatbot, face recognition and task automation of pc)
+1. anaconda software with installed spyder and installed vscode given in anaconda navigator(sufficient for chatbot, face recognition and task automation of pc)
 2. require only catbot.py program file

 home automation:
-1. along with above
+1. all above requirements
 2. arduino wifi module(wemos d1 esp8266)
 3. relay
 4. arduino program file